 Pterygophora californica

-My home beaches in northern Oregon are a lot of miles from the nearest Macrocystis beds.
-I only know it from drift masses washed up on the beaches.
-Despite the distance, Macrocystis drift is common enough to appear in Common Marine Algae in the Northern Oregon Drift Line: A Gallery of Images.
-Macrocystis is featured on the Monterey Bay Aquarium Logo.
+As far as I know, my home beaches in northern Oregon are a lot of miles from the nearest Macrocystis beds, but drift masses wash up fairly abundantly on the beaches.
+An interesting bit of Macrocystis trivia is that it’s the seaweed featured on the Monterey Bay Aquarium Logo.

-Bull kelp is subtidal, pretty much so, but it’s important to intertidal ecosystems as sea wrack.
-I wrote a little bit about this in Bull Kelp Drift: A Subtidal-to-Surf Zone Connection.
+Bull kelp is subtidal, pretty much so, but it’s important to intertidal and beach ecosystems as sea wrack, and it serves as a seasonal source of emotion, beauty, wonder, and curiosity for humans.

 References